EdithMalense/Personal-Codex-Agent/README.md

 ### Deployment Process
 1. Pushed to GitHub with secrets management
 2. Connected Streamlit Cloud to repository
-3. Added OpenAI API key to Streamlit secrets
+3. Added HF API key to Streamlit secrets
 4. Automatic deployments on push to main branch

 ## Technical Details